HISTORY / BACKGROUND

 Cell2Cure has developed ‘off-the-shelf’ adipose tissue derived mesenchymal stromal cell (ASC) products in several clinically relevant formulations and from healthy donors.

-The ASC products are evaluated as new regenerative therapies in a wide range of advanced-stage diseases with involvement of inflammation and immunological activity, blood circulatory disturbance, fibrosis and scar development.
+The ASC products are new regenerative therapies that can be applied in a wide range of advanced-stage diseases with involvement of inflammation and immunological activity, blood circulatory disturbance, fibrosis and scar development.

-The cell products have proven safety and promising efficacy in more than 300 patients with heart failure, left bundle branch block in the heart, reduced tear production in Sjögren’s syndrome, radiation-induced hyposalivation and xerostomia in previous head and neck cancer patients and in lung transplantation patients.
+The cell products have proven safety and promising efficacy in more than 300 patients with heart failure, other heart disease, reduced tear production in Sjögren’s syndrome, radiation-induced hyposalivation and xerostomia affecting head and neck cancer patients and in lung transplantation patients.

 Professor Jens Kastrup MD, DMSc, FESC